 Once candidates create an online account, they can manage the entire application online.
 It is not necessary to complete the application in one session.
 Applicants will be able to save their work and come back to the submission at any time before the deadline.

 Once the application is submitted, please do not contact the NAEd or Spencer to inquire about receipt of materials.
-Candidates will receive a confirmation e-mail when their application has been submitted.
+Candidates will receive a confirmation e-mail when their application has been submitted, as well as when a letter of reference has been submitted to their application.
 They will also receive an e-mail notification if the two letters of recommendation have not been submitted by the deadline.
 It is the applicant’s responsibility to ensure that these letters are submitted.

 Only applications from individuals will be accepted.
 Candidates must use the online application available on the NAEd website.

 In a single-spaced paragraph, summarize the substantive focus and research design of the dissertation and its contribution to education.
 Please include the purpose, methods, and scope of the dissertation.
 A text box is provided within the online application; please refer to length restrictions on the application form.